Zilliqa/Zillion/README.md

     refresh_rate_config: 3000
 ```

-3. For development, use `yarn dev`, it will enforce HTTPS due to ledger requirements.
+3. For development, use `yarn dev` and browse to `https://localhost:3000/` it will enforce HTTPS due to ledger requirements.

 4. On the home page, select the network.
 Next, select _Sign in as Delegators_ or _Sign in as Operators_